saj1th/scala-primer/slides01.md

 # Functions
 It is hard to write useful applications with pure functions alone

-- seek ways to reduce the number of unpure functions.
+- seek ways to reduce the number of impure functions.
-- keep unpure functions clearly named and organized in such a way that they can be easily identified
+- keep impure functions clearly named and organized in such a way that they can be easily identified

 __Syntax: Defining a Function__